 The main differences between SOAP and these techniques are as follows

-- Working over HTTP – All of the RPC techniques have one big limitation, and it is that they don't work in accordance with the HTTP protocol.
+- Working over HTTP – All of the RPC techniques have one big limitation, and it is that they don't work by the HTTP protocol.
 Since all applications on the web had to work on this protocol, this used to be a major roadblock for clients which had to access these RPC-style web services.

-- Working with non-standard ports – Since the RPC style web services did not work in accordance with the HTTP protocol, separate ports had to be open for them in order for clients to access the functionality from these web services.
+- Working with non-standard ports – Since the RPC style web services did not work by the HTTP protocol, separate ports had to be open for them for clients to access the functionality from these web services.

 - One of the key differences between SOAP and REST is that SOAP is a protocol and REST is an architectural pattern.